Indemo referral code 2026: bonus on property-debt investing

 Diversification on Indemo

 Diversification is essential on Indemo to smooth recovery risk.
-The minimum per deal is €100, letting an investor with €1,000 diversify across 10 different deals covering properties in different Spanish regions.
+The minimum per deal is only €10, which makes diversification very accessible: €50-100 is enough to cover the 5 to 10 deals Indemo recommends as a minimum for relevant diversification, and an investor with €1,000 can, if needed, spread across several dozen different deals covering properties in different Spanish regions.
 Spreading investments between Catalonia, Andalusia, the Madrid region and the Valencia region reduces geographic concentration risk on the Spanish property market.
-Indemo recommends a portfolio of at least 5 to 10 simultaneous deals for minimal relevant diversification.
 Diversifying across several P2P asset classes is also recommended: combining Indemo (defaulted real estate, high returns, long term) with Kviku Finance (micro-credit, short term, buy-back guarantee) balances liquidity and return in an overall P2P portfolio.

 Taxation of Indemo income